Lexers

 Custom lexers

-To create the custom lexer implement trait rustemo::lexer::Lexer
+To create a custom lexer, implement the trait rustemo::lexer::Lexer

 for your